How to Spend One Day in Ho Chi Minh City

 Pool Tip: Happy hour is 1500 – 1700 with BOGO on drinks (catch is that they have to be the exact same drink).
 Original price is 150,000 VND/drink, so two for 150,000 VND is a pretty good deal!

-9. Bến Thành Market
+9. Shop at Bến Thành Market

 Bến Thành Market is the most famous market in the city, and it certainly is crowded!
 However, you definitely haven’t really visited Southeast Asia unless you’ve experienced a market.
 Bến Thành is (for the most part) enclosed, so the air flow isn’t the best, but the people watching more than makes up for it.
 This market primarily focuses on dry goods and souvenirs and although nothing in particular grabbed our attention we do think a walk-through is worth the time.